 And I also beheld that all children who die before they arrive at the years of accountability are saved in the celestial kingdom of heaven.
 (D&C 137:5–10)

-One can imagine the joy of father and son as they marveled over the vision of their beloved con and brother Alive, who had been declared lost.
+One can imagine the joy of father and son as they marveled over the vision of their beloved son and brother Alvin, who had been declared lost.
 Joseph now knew that not only was heaven a large place that would accept almost all of God’s children but also that accommodation had been made for everyone to have the opportunity to accept the fulness of the gospel and return to God in the celestial kingdom.
 Even little children would be taken care of in this all-encompassing plan.

 Further instructions from Joseph Smith would teach the Saints of their duty in doing work for the dead.
 In the years following these revelations, baptisms for the dead would be performed; eventually temple ordinances would be offered for their salvation.

 Recognizing the inconsistency and intolerance of the prevalent Edwardian and Calvinist thinking of his day, the Prophet Joseph searched for the truth.
 He was driven by his own feelings of inadequacy and unworthiness as well as his desire to understand the nature of God and the salvation of man.
 In response to his humble prayer, the Restoration of the fulness of the gospel ensued.
 The restored doctrine refutes the narrow doctrines of exclusion and offers a more generous invitation.
 The gospel is that Christ’s Atonement is a ubiquitous offering to all of God’s children.
 This is the good news.
 Through that offering, all mankind will be saved and for those who choose to obey the fulness of the celestial law, they will be in the company of God.
-Little children are alive in Christ, and those who dies in infancy will be return to the Father of their spirits.
+Little children are alive in Christ, and those who die in infancy will return to the Father of their spirits.
 As the gospel sweeps across the worlds of the living and the dead, all will have the opportunity to accept whatever they are willing to accept and will receive that which the Father has prepared for them in His kingdom.
 This is the expanded vision of heaven that Joseph Smith witnessed and testified of.
 It is the very thing that caused him “to marvel.”
 These beautiful and sublime doctrines in turn invite us to marvel at the reach and breadth of the offering of the Son of God.

 For a detailed examination of the religious excitement in Joseph Smith’s region, see Milton V. Backman, “Awakenings in the Burned-over District: New Light on the Historical Setting of the First Vision,” Brigham Young University Studies 9, no. 3 (Spring 1969): 301–20.